-The maximum depth of the mounting system latch is 31.5mm, so if your desk is thicker than that you'll either have to screw the wheel in using the two threaded holes on the underside of the unit, or attach a thinner board and clamp that to your desk through other means.
+The maximum depth of the mounting system is 3.5 cm, with the plastic extension clips removed, so if your desk is thicker than that you'll either have to screw the wheel in using the two threaded holes on the underside of the unit, or attach a thinner board and clamp that to your desk through other means.

 Perhaps the best bit about the G923 package though is that it's more than a racing wheel and wheelbase.
 It's a set of three pedals, too, and really solid ones at that.
 I was pretty taken aback at the quality of these pedals the first time I used them, they have all the makings of higher-end pedals where it counts.

 The accelerator delivers a decent linear press with a snappy return to keep it glued to your foot, while the clutch brings similarly swift response with increasing tension as you depress the pedal—enough to create a faux bite point.
 The brake pedal, however, is the highlight of the three.
 Slightly tweaked from the G920 and G29 design, a progressive spring design requires serious stomp power to use.
 So much so that the units carpet grip system is something of a necessity for serious racing, and you'll want to consider a chair with lockable castors to keep you firmly in place and gunning for position in-game.